There was an error with your log in

 Lac de Nino, Corsica

-• It’s a steep and rocky climb up to the Capitellu Brèche, where you’ll be rewarded with superb views of the Melu and Capitellu lakes in the high Restonica region.
-After a challenging ascent to Bocca Muzella (2,206 m), you descend to a small plateau, home to the Petra Piana refuge, your stop for the night.
+• It’s a steep and rocky ascent to the Capitellu Breche, but the reward is worth it—breathtaking views over the Melu and Capitellu lakes nestled in the high Restonica valley.
+After a final push to reach Bocca Muzella (2,206 m), you descend to a small plateau where the Petra Piana refuge awaits, offering a well-earned rest in a rugged alpine setting.

 Accommodation: Refuge at Petra Piana